greatspn/SOURCES/README.md

 #### Windows installation instructions:

-GreatSPN is known to compile and run successfully using the WSL (Windows 10 64bit minimum).
+GreatSPN is known to compile and run successfully using the WSL-2 (Windows 10 64bit minimum) using Ubuntu 20.04LTS.

-TBD.
+WSL installation is slightly different, since the GUI will be a standard Windows application, while the command line tools will reside and run inside the WSL subsystem.

+Follow the above steps to compile all the command line tools inside the WSL subsystem, then download a precompiled GUI from [here](http://www.di.unito.it/~amparore/mc4cslta/editor.html).
+You can use either the Windows version, or the JAR version in case the Windows exe raises problems.
+The GUI for Windows is automatically configured to use the tools inside the WSL environment, so no additional step is needed.

 #### Pre-installed VirtualBox machine: